 When your partner starts to realize how good it feels to move AND eat well, they will be even more on board with your lifestyle.

 #4 Date Night

-You might have an easy time during the week when you’re working early or late hours, but what happens when you have a date night and they want to eat junk food?
-Suddenly you’re being encouraged to indulge, eat foods you’re trying to avoid, and before you know it, you’ve forgotten your plan to stay healthy.
+You might have an easy time during the week when you’re working early or late hours, but what happens when you have a date night and they want to eat something different?
+Suddenly you’re being encouraged to indulge, eat foods that aren't usually on your plate, and before you know it, you’ve forgotten your plan to stay healthy.